Goseong military base shooting

-The 2014 South Korea shooting spree took place on June 21, 2014, when a mass shooting perpetrated by Lim Do-bin that began around 20:15 p.m. in the 13th outpost of the 55th Regiment of the South Korean army's 22nd Infantry Division in Goseong County, Gangwon, South Korea.
+On 21 June 2014, a mass shooting took place at the 13th outpost of the 55th Regiment of the Republic of Korea Army's 22nd Infantry Division in Goseong County, Gangwon, South Korea.

-The incident began when Lim Do-bin of the 22nd Infantry Division deserted from his unit armed with a K-2 rifle and 60 rounds of ammunition.
-Shortly after his desertion became known, the Ministry of National Defense set up an accident task force to take up follow-up measures, while issuing a "One Jindo Dog" in the area.
+The incident began when Lim Do-bin of the 22nd Infantry Division killed five fellow soldiers and injured seven others before deserting from his unit armed with a K-2 rifle and 60 rounds of ammunition.
+Shortly after his desertion became known, the Ministry of National Defense set up an accident task force to take up follow-up measures, while issuing a level-one Jindo Dog Alert, the highest form of localized emergency, in the area.

-On the afternoon of June 22, a gun fight took place near an elementary school, but Lim escaped again at 11 p.m.
-On June 23, the Ministry of National Defense reported they had captured Lim Do-bin after he had shot himself trying to commit suicide.
-The entire incident resulted in five fatalities and seven wounded.
+During the one-day manhunt, a gun fight took place near an elementary school, but Lim escaped again at 11 p.m.
+On 23 June, the Ministry of National Defense reported they had captured Lim Do-bin following a stand-off after he had shot himself trying to commit suicide.

 Lim suffered hazing in the unit and this was identified as one of the main motives behind his desertion and subsequent shooting.
-He was court-martialed for the murders and sentenced to death.
+In 2015, he was court-martialed for the murders and sentenced to death.